Tuttotorna/OMNIA/README.md

 validate the core

-Historical branches, exploratory prototypes, and broader ecosystem material belong elsewhere.
+OMNIA should be read as a bounded structural measurement core, not as the entire ecosystem.

+---

+Broader context

-For broader context and neighboring branches, see:
+For broader ecosystem context, see:

 OMNIABASE

 lon-mirror

-OMNIA should be read as the canonical structural measurement core, not as the entire ecosystem.

 ---